freesewing/freesewing/markdown/dev/training/git/en.md

 ## Chapter 21: Merging in git

 When we first discussed branching in git, we said that using branches is all about *isolating our work*.
-And -- just to clear on this -- this is true.
+And -- just to be clear on this -- this is true.
 That's why we use branches.

 However, isolation is almost always a temporary state.
 We don't want to isolate